ShehrozWaseem/Redux-Cart/README.md

 # Redux-Cart
-This application is a cart prototype created to practice redux toolkit and thunk to manage state across app wide component
+This application is a cart prototype created to practice redux toolkit and thunk to manage state across app wide component.
+Firebase is used to fetch and stroe the cart data The cart fetching and stroing implementation is done using Thunk in a seperate file named as cart-Actions.js
 ### Demo: https://lucent-granita-64d261.netlify.app/
 # Getting Started with Create React App